SocialTwist Tell-a-Friend

 Editor’s Note

-Many thanks as always to Pat Jones for creating the images that accompany the new sonnets.
+Many thanks again to Pat Jones for creating all but one of the images appearing with the new sonnets.

 14 by 14 was published in issues from December 2007 to December 2009.
 The eleven issues are still online, in the archive.
-Also archived is our new content published in March and May this year.
-We have now published more than 200 sonnets by about 100 authors.
+Also archived is our new content published from March 2010.

 Editor: Peter Bloxsom